-NPC enrolls a lower percentage (13%) of recent high school graduates than both statewide and national averages (32% and 24%, respectively).2 NPC will continue to work with other community colleges and the Arizona Board of Regents to improve college-going across the state.
+NPC enrolls 12% of recent high school graduates in its service area.
+This number is lower than both the statewide (34%) and national averages (23%).
+NPC will continue to work with other community colleges and the Arizona Board of Regents to improve college-going across the state.